romilbert/samformer/README.md

 sh run_script.sh -m transformer -d ETTh1 -u -a
 ```

-## License
-This project is licensed under the MIT License.
-See the LICENSE file for more details.

 ## Open-source Participation
-Do not hesitate to contribute to this project by submitting pull requests or issues, we would be happy to receive feedback and integrate your suggestions.
+Do not hesitate to contribute to this project, we would be happy to receive feedback and integrate your suggestions.

 ## Authors
 [Romain Ilbert](https://romilbert.github.io/) designed the methodology, developped the codebase and conducted the experiments.
 [Ambroise Odonnat](https://ambroiseodt.github.io/) designed the methodology, developped the theory and led the writing.
 [Vasilii Feofanov](https://scholar.google.com/citations?user=UIteS6oAAAAJ&hl=en) provided the PyTorch implementation of SAMformer.
 Correspondence to <romain.ilbert@hotmail.fr> and <ambroiseodonnattechnologie@gmail.com>.